Not-Yug-Sharma/Notes-Obsidian/README.md

 You need the following before integrating this Repository:
 <ol>
 	<li> Obsidian : <a href=https://obsidian.md/download>Use this link and download the variant depending on your OS</a> </li> <br>
-	<li> Clone this repo to the desired destination in your
+	<li> Clone this repo to the desired destination in your computer by using